UCSB-MEDS/cloud-computing/R/parallel_processing_KEY.md

     **sockets** (we’ll explore both below)

-    -   **forking** = faster but doesn’t work on Windows machines and may cause problems in IDEs
+    -   **forking** = faster but doesn’t work on Windows machines and may cause problems in IDEs (works by copying the entire current version of R and moving it to a new core)

-    -   **sockets** = a bit slower but works across operating systems and in IDEs
+    -   **sockets** = a bit slower but works across operating systems and in IDEs (works by launching a new version of R on each core)

 ### 0. Install & load packages